 About the Program

-The Academic Lead for the M.A. in Humanities program is Sheena Malhotra.
+The Academic Director for the M.A. in Humanities program is Sheena Malhotra.

 All faculty teaching in the program are full-time faculty members at California State University, Northridge.

 - Aimee Carrillo Rowe (Communication Studies)